 Student Nurses' Association.
-Students are eligible for membership in the National Student Nurse Association, Indiana Association of Nursing Students, and I.U.'s local chapter.
+Students are eligible for membership in the Central District Association of Nursing Students, an organization comprised of students from all schools of nursing in Indianapolis.
 This affords the student the opportunity to meet other nursing students, promote interschool affairs, promote interest and awareness of professional nursing organizations, and prepare for participation in these organizations.
+This organization is a part of the Indiana Association of Nursing Students and the National Student Nurses' Association.